-The model law is largely based on the FTC Safeguards Rule, including the amendments that went into effect on June 9, 2023.
+The model law is largely based on the FTC Safeguards Rule, including the amendments effective from June 2023 and amendments announced in October 2023.
 By leveraging the existing applicability of the Safeguards Rule to state covered nonbanks, adopting the model law imposes minimal additional compliance burden.
 This alignment also ensures a streamlined approach to data security regulations and facilitates a smoother implementation for financial institutions.